-"Are you blind?
-Don't you see it?"
+"You blind or something?
+Don't you see?"
 He pointed to the gory sight on the window.

 "See what?"

 As Jared stared at the window again, the dead bird had disappeared.
 There was no trace of gore or feathers on the glass.
 "What the...?
 A damn crow flew into your window, man.
 I swear!"